Western Connecticut Orienteering Club (WCOC)

 We don't have our schedule finalized for the spring but here's a preview of a few things we're working on:

-May 9, Event in northeast quadrant of state
+May 9, Middle distance event in northeast quadrant of state

 May 10, Billygoat (long event with following allowed, everyone starts at some time),